brillout/wildcard-api/readme.md

 Yes.

-If the Wildcard client and the Wildcard server run in the same Node.js process then, instead of doing an HTTP request, the endpoint function is directly called.
+If the Wildcard client and the Wildcard server run in the same Node.js process, then the endpoint function is directly called (instead of doing an HTTP request).

-Otherwise the Wildcard client makes an HTTP request like when run in the browser.
+Otherwise the Wildcard client makes an HTTP request (like when run in the browser).

 <b><sub><a href="#faq">&#8679; TOP  &#8679;</a></sub></b>
 <br/>